blepw/Local-AI/README.md

 ## To-do
 - Catch and fix , Error: listen tcp 127.0.0.1:11434: bind: address already in use
 - Make the UI , phone friendly
+- Add more AI models in `model_config.json` file